Physical Therapy Guide to Rotator Cuff Tendinitis

 A physical therapist will perform an evaluation and ask you questions about the pain and other symptoms you are feeling.
 Your physical therapist may perform strength and motion tests on your shoulder, ask about your job duties and hobbies, evaluate your posture, and check for any muscle imbalances and weakness that can occur between the shoulder and the scapular muscles.
 Your physical therapist will gently touch your shoulder in specific areas to determine which tendon or tendons are inflamed, and may perform other special tests to detect rotator cuff tendinopathy.
 Generally, a physical examination is all that is needed to diagnose rotator cuff tendinopathy.
-If the symptoms do not resolve with physical therapy, imaging (eg, MRI) may be considered, to help determine any possible underlying condition that could be affecting the shoulder.
+If the symptoms do not resolve with physical therapy, imaging (such as an MRI) may be considered, to help determine any possible underlying condition that could be affecting the shoulder.

 How Can a Physical Therapist Help?